-Α. Directors appointed to Limited Liability Companies 2
+A. Directors appointed to Limited Liability Companies 2

-• Duties 2
+Duties 2

 • Corporate Governance 4

 • Investment Vehicles 4

 • Council's Code of Conduct for Members 4

 • Observer Status 5

 • "In Attendance" 6

 • Liability 6

 • Indemnities, Immunities and Insurance 7

 B. Appointment of a Trustee to a Charitable Trust 8

+B. Appointment of a Trustee to a Charitable Trust 8

+B. • Appointment of a Trustee to a Charitable Trust Nature of a Charitable Trust 8

 • Nature of a Charitable Trust 8

+• Nature of a Charitable Trust Duties 8 8

+• Nature of a Charitable Trust Duties Liability 8 8 9

-• Duties 8
+• Nature of a Charitable Trust Duties Liability 8 8 9

-• Liability 9
+• Nature of a Charitable Trust Duties Liability Indemnity and Immunities 8 8 9 9

-• Indemnity and Immunities 9
+• Nature of a Charitable Trust Duties Liability Indemnity and Immunities 8 8 9 9

-C. Unincorporated Associations 11

-• Nature of Unincorporated Associations 11

-• Duties 11

 • Observer Status 11

 • Indemnities 11

 D. Steering Groups, Joint Committees and Partnership Bodies 12

 • Duties 12

 • Immunity 12

 E. Non-Council Appointments 13

 F. Register of Members and Officers serving on Outside Bodies 13

 G. Standards of business behaviour 13

-H. Appointments / nominations to Outside Bodies 13
+Н. Appointments / nominations to Outside Bodies 13

 I. Potential conflicts of interest 14

 J. Further Information and Assistance 15